 Nissan auto insurance coverages

 No matter which Nissan you purchase, whether you go with the Rogue, the LEAF, or the Sentra, you will need an auto insurance policy to go with it.
-Car insurance policies feature a range of different coverages, some of which are mandatory and some of which are optional.
+Car insurance policies feature a range of different car insurance coverages, some of which are mandatory and some of which are optional.
 Canadian drivers will not only have to choose which optional coverage types to purchase (if any), they will also need to choose a coverage amount for each type.
 We’ve outlined the most common Nissan coverages below.
 However, if you have any questions about the minimum coverage requirements in your province or aren’t sure which coverages are right for you, contact BrokerLink to speak with an expert.

 Third party liability coverage